Transit Mid-Manager Program

 Instruction team includes Kevin Catlin, Eno Senior Advisor and Managing Partner of Insight Strategies, Carita Ducre, Eno Instructor and Senior Consultant at Insight Strategies and Erin Shumate, Eno Instructor and Deputy Director, Professional Development Programs, Eno Center for Transportation.

-Once you have been accepted you will register for the program.
-During registration, you have the option to select tuition paid online or through a paper invoice.
+Once accepted to the program tuition can be paid online via the class registration page or through an invoice.
 If paper invoice is selected, they will be emailed to the participant after registration is complete.

-All tuition payments are due before the first day of class.
+Payment is due 30 days prior to the first day of the scheduled program.
 Your seat is not guaranteed until you have registered and paid.

-Participants will be sent specific hotel and travel information once they are accepted to a course.
-Eno will offer roommate matching for interested individuals.
+Participants will be sent specific hotel and travel information once they are accepted to the course.

 For details about the program please contact Erin Shumate, Deputy Director, Professional Development Programs at email@example.com.
 If you would like to be added to the course interest list, please click HERE.